acst52/NeuroSpace/README.md

 ## Usage

 To use NeuroSpace, simply visit us at our Heroku-deployed app: [NeuroSpace](https://group-1-project-3.herokuapp.com/).
 You will then be able to sign up, connect with other users, collaborate on your schedule, send direct messages and explore resources tailored to your special needs.
+You can donate directly to the Autism Foundation after signing up - simply click "Donate" and choose your amount!

 ![NeuroSpace Calendar View](https://github.com/acst52/NeuroSpace/assets/116177485/e5332073-0599-493c-abec-b075a5b850ac) ![NeuroSpace Search Resource View](https://github.com/acst52/NeuroSpace/assets/116177485/c8f6fddb-76d8-467e-9fd7-03ea0dd25f39)